networkx/networkx/doc/source/tutorial.rst

    also written n1-n2 (if undirected) and n1->n2 (if directed).

 e=(n1,n2,x):
-   an edge (a Python 3-tuple) in XGraph and XDiGraph, containing the two nodes connected and the edge data/label/object stored associated with the edge.
-   The edge object x associated with an edge (or a list of objects for multigraphs) can be obtained using G.get_edge(n1,n2).
+   The edge object x (or list of objects for multigraphs) associated with an edge can be obtained using G.get_edge(n1,n2).
-   G.add_edge(n1,n2) is equivalent to G.add_edge(n1,n2,1).
+   The default G.add_edge(n1,n2) is equivalent to G.add_edge(n1,n2,1).
-   In the case of multiple edges between nodes n1 and n2, one can use G.remove_edge(n1,n2) to remove all edges between n1 and n2, or G.remove_edge(n1,n2,x) to remove one edge associated with object x.
+   In the case of multiple edges in multigraphs between nodes n1 and n2, one can use G.remove_edge(n1,n2) to remove all edges between n1 and n2, or G.remove_edge(n1,n2,x) to remove one edge associated with object x.

 elist: